Raymond-dev-546730/CatBoost-UHS-MOFs/README.md

-# Physics-informed ML for H₂/CH₄ Selectivity in MOFs (UHS Conditions)
+# Machine Learning for H₂/CH₄ Selectivity in MOFs (UHS Conditions)

 This repository provides datasets and trained model weights associated with the study:

-> **“Physics-informed Machine Learning for Enhanced H₂/CH₄ Selectivity Prediction in Metal-Organic Frameworks Under Underground Hydrogen Storage Conditions”**
+> **“Machine Learning-Derived Stage-Specific Design Rules for Metal-Organic Framework Selection in Seasonal Hydrogen Storage”**

 ## Repository Contents